ncshy/Linux-Investigations/investigate_coredumps/README.md

 Here 3 is the signal number corresponding to SIGQUIT. <br>
 The core file was finally generated in the same directory as my source code, however it was empty. <br>

 I went back to the apport program and looked at the write\_user\_coredump function.
-Sure enough right at the beginning, I see:
+Right at the beginning, I see:
 ```
 # three cases:
 # limit == 0: do not write anything